-The compact soundbar is something of an emerging trend; while larger bars are moving towards offering Dolby Atmos like the LG SJ9 - or carry an integrated subwoofer like the Samsung MS650 - some companies like Sony have been looking at boosting TV sound without taking over the whole room.
-Sonos very much takes this approach with the Beam, presenting a smart but compact unit that can easily be integrated into any living room setup.
+While larger soundbars have moved towards offering Dolby Atmos (the 3D overhead surround-sound system) like the Sonos Arc, or carry an integrated subwoofer like the Samsung MS650, some companies like Sony have been looking at boosting TV sound without taking over the whole room.

 - Alexa built-in

 - Google Assistant built-in

 As with other Sonos products, the controls found on the top of Beam are minimal.
 There are touch-sensitive play and volume buttons, nothing that physical protrudes from the body, keeping the design flush and minimal.

 But it's with voice control that the Beam covers all the bases.
 Like the excellent Sonos One and Sonos Move, as well as the portable Sonos Roam, Beam supports Amazon's Alexa and Google Assistant.
 Then there's also support for Apple's Siri, thanks to AirPlay 2 support.

 What this means is that don't really have to choose a team - supporting the big players in voice control means that Sonos can appeal to all potential customer bases.
 One minute you can be using Alexa to turn off your lights, the next you can be asking Siri to AirPlay something to the speaker.
 You can't have Alexa and Google Assistant set up at the same time, but the whole point is that you have the option to switch between them.

 Alexa and Google Assistant are controlled via the Sonos app, but Siri isn't.
 Apple users could, in theory, never have to use the Sonos app after setup, blending the Beam into their existing or growing AirPlay 2 speaker collection.